Cindy's Horse Racing Memorabilia Museum

 Racing Memorabilia Museum - Decanters

-See more about: - Glasses - Shot Glasses - Bobble Heads - Advertising Signs - Decanters - Games - Man O'War - Miscellaneous - Phone Cards - Pins - Plates - Postcards - Saddle cloths/Blankets - Other collecting links - Free Classified Ads
+Museum Home - Glasses - Shot Glasses - Bobble Heads - Advertising Signs - Decanters - Derby Winner Prints - Games - Man O'War - Miscellaneous - Phone Cards - Pins - Plates - Postcards - Saddle cloths/Blankets - Other collecting links - Free Classified Ads

 I have a pretty complete collection of decanters now, only missing a few.
-The one I really want to get that I don't have is the Old Bardstown Citation.
+The one I really want to get that I don't have is the Old Bardstown Citation, but I can't afford one right now.

 Some of the nicest of the decanters the Lionstone Secretariat (left) and Cannonade (right) decanters.
 The Secretariat also comes in a miniature size.
 These decanters are very nicely detailed, more like a figurine than a decanter, and have leather reins.
 There is supposed to be a prototype of one made to look like Affirmed and Alydar locked in a dual.
 The person who told me about this one (a decanter and breweriana dealer) said only 3 of the prototype were ever made, but I have nothing to confirm this.
 Find on Cannonade or Secretariat on eBay.